sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>One of the things that I did before I ran for president is I was a professional speaker.</h3 quote>
+<h3 quote align='center'>I've been absolutely terrified every moment of my life - and I've never let it keep me from doing a single thing I wanted to do.</h3 quote>

 ---